THE OPPORTUNITY

 Public money is under pressure everywhere.
 For the development finance sector to unlock private capital at scale, we must meet the world’s biggest private investors where they are: in public capital markets.

 Institutional investors – like pension funds – hold the largest pools of capital in the world.
-Listed instruments account for over 90% of their investment portfolios.
+Stocks, bonds, and other instruments publicly traded on stock exchanges account for nearly 80% of their investment portfolios.
 Investors seeking attractive returns and greater diversification are directing more of this capital to fast-growing developing countries.

 The development finance system must seize the opportunity to tap into these mainstream capital flows and can play a pivotal role in directing them to where they are needed most.

-Development finance is disconnected from the world’s largest pools of capital.
+What if development finance could harness the world’s largest pools of capital?

 By the Numbers